 Scouts may now register for individual rank sessions based on their needs.
 Sessions are divided into Scout and Tenderfoot, Second Class, and First Class.
-Each session is one hour long and meets Monday through Friday in the Wayfinder area near the Dining Hall.
+Each session is one hour long and meets Monday through Friday in the Wayfinder area.

-Like merit badge registration, you can select the sessions that each Scout needs.
+Like merit badge registration, you can select the sessions that each scout needs.

-Merit badges are not automatically included in the program.
-Depending on the number of rank sessions in which the Scout is enrolled, he or she may register for 3-5 merit badges of their choice.
+Merit badges are no longer automatically included in the program.
+Depending on the number of rank sessions in which the scout is enrolled, he or she may register for 3-5 merit badges of their choice.
 The rank sessions have been scheduled to offer at least one Swimming merit badge session at a non-conflicting time.